MileHacker Logo

 • Present your passport and valid Russian visa (unless visa-free cruise group).

-• Customs declarations may be required for certain goods.
+• Customs declarations could be required for certain goods.

-• Retain your Migration Card received on entering; it is needed prior to departing.
+• Retain your Migration Card received upon entry; it is needed for departure.

 Final Departure Checklist